 What is Wacatac trojan?

-According to security experts, Wacatac (Trojan:Win32/Wacatac) is a malware, which is a trojan designed to steal banking credentials and credit/debit card details.
+According to security experts, Wacatac (Trojan:Win32/Wacatac) is a malware, which is a trojan designed to steal banking credentials and debit/credit card details.
 It may also perform other malicious actions, such as monitoring the user’s web browsing behavior, connecting to remote servers and so on.
-Typically, criminals use phishing emails and ‘cracks’ to spread this malware.
+Typically, criminals use phishing emails and ‘hacked software’ to spread this malware.

 Trojans, and Wacatac in particular, can do great harm to users, since they are capable of collecting user data (for example, logins and passwords) and banking information.
 The criminals behind this malware do it for the purpose of generating revenue.
 User monitoring and data collection can lead to significant financial losses; Criminals can use stolen bank information for transfers and purchases.
 They can also monetize the victim’s contacts, social media accounts, and email addresses in one way or another.